douha1995/GildedRosePython/README.md

-Welcome to Garonz's "Let's Build Something Together" day.
+Welcome to "Let's Build Something Together" day.
 This is the gilded rose exercise - an open source kata (problem solved repeatedly to practice and improve our development skills).

 Here are the ground rules:

   - You and your teammates will work together to improve this sofware and build upon it.
-  - Attending this session with you will be one or more people from Fikr.
+  - Attending this session with you will be one or more people from Garonz.
 Consider them as "external consultants".
 When you get stuck you can go to them.
   - There will also be one "business owner" who you can go to for clarifications about the requirements.